-Silas and I rush down to the office.
-Joe, from the Hiker Hostel, lounges out front next to a red handwritten sign: Trail closed from Winding Stair to Wayah Gap due to wildfire.
+Missionary and I rush down to the office.
+Gabriel, from the Hiker Hostel, lounges out front next to a red handwritten sign: Trail closed from Winding Stair to Wayah Gap due to wildfire.
 In no time, a crowd of hikers gathers.

-"I'm leaving," Joe says.
-"I'm going to hike through the fire."
+“I’m leaving,” Gabriel says.
+“I’m going to hike through the fire.”

 “They won’t let you through,” Solace warns as he walks by.

-"I'd like to see them try and stop me," Joe replies.
-"I'm fireproof - I'll just hike at night."
+“I’d like to see them try and stop me,” Gabriel replies.
+“I’m fireproof - I’ll just hike at night.”

 “I’ll just skip that section,” another hiker pipes up.
 “What is it - 5 miles?
 What’s 5 miles in 2000?”

-"The trail knows best," Silas says as we reserve our bunks for another night.
+“The trail knows best,” Missionary says as we reserve our bunks for another night.

 A few minutes later, a full shuttle of hikers pulls in.
 As the hikers step out, looking rather tired and unkempt, we spot several familiar faces.
 Matt.
 Tom.
-Carter, with his girlfriend, Miranda.
+Our gang from Neel Gap.

 That afternoon, we all head down to the local hiker bar: The Lazy Hiker, featuring specialty beers like the Slack Pack, Trail Mate, and Twentymiler IPA.
-We run into at least twenty other hikers, including Timothy from the Hiker Hostel and Jackie.
+We run into at least twenty other hikers, including some from the Hiker Hostel.
 Tom orders a flight of beers.
-Timothy signs me up for a ping pong tournament, in which I lose spectacularly to Ian, but win a consolation glass of beer.
-After trying a few sips of beer samples, I order a hazelnut one that I give to another hiker.
+Tony signs me up for a ping pong tournament, in which I lose spectacularly to Little Prince, but win a consolation glass of beer.
+After trying a few beer samples, I order a hazelnut one.

 “With so many jobs, it’s like, ‘Where have you been?
 What have you done?’
 Here, it’s more, ‘Where are you going?’”